johandebeurs/alfred-mstodo-workflow/README.md

 ### Due and overdue tasks

-The `wl-due` command shows tasks that are due or overdue, similar to the Today list in Wunderlist.
+The `td-due` command shows tasks that are due or overdue, similar the other half of the Planned list in Microsoft ToDo.
 By default it hoists any recurring tasks that are *multiple times overdue* to the top, but you can change the sort order.
 Sadly, I have quite a few tasks that are multiple times overdue, so this feature is mostly to keep me motivated but I hope others find it useful as well.

 ![due and overdue tasks](https://cloud.githubusercontent.com/assets/507058/18151270/e843b1aa-6fbb-11e6-9973-d35442d755f9.png)